Let us take you through the terminology and what all of it means in this helpful guide to Professional Indemnity Insurance.

 At Caunce O’Hara we provide Retroactive Cover as an integral part of our professional indemnity insurance policies.
 This covers you for work you have completed during the period from an agreed retroactive date.

 It is important to view PI insurance as a sound investment in your business and its ongoing and future success.
-Premiums are relatively inexpensive and start from as little as £98.00 per annum depending on your profession and the level of risk you are exposed to.
+Premiums are relatively inexpensive and start from £98.00 per annum depending on your profession and the level of risk you are exposed to.

 PI insurance is something that all businesses who provide a professional service should consider investing in, but it remains the choice of the business owner.